US Open 2020: Andy Murray’s amazing fighting spirit adds another chapter to his legend

 But everything else was different.
 The 33-year-old is pain-free after years but he is now a wildcard world No 115 with a metal hip, a pelvic injury and pandemic layoff and having played no best-of-five matches recently.

-The last time Murray played a Grand Slam match – also a tough five-setter – the mood was melancholy and nostalgic.
+The last time Murray played a Grand Slam match – also a tough five-setter – the mood was melancholic and nostalgic.

 Taking on 22nd seed Roberto Bautista Agut in the first round of Australian Open 2019 after his career had been ravaged by a chronic hip injury that he had tearfully admitted could end his career after replacement surgery.
 The retirement hint in the emotional press conference had prompted an outpouring of tributes and after a tough loss, the former world No 1 had to watch a video montage of his peers all but saying farewell.